-The pH of Dish Soap
+Why the pH Level of Dish Soap Matters

 The pH level of dish soap is usually between 9 and 10 depending on the brand.